spa542/COSC420/Project3P2Continuation/README.md

     * We have this new solution but it is now using a new protocol of Sparse Matrices - This wasn't the biggest deal but it still meant time we had to re-code working code so that we can use this new protocol.
 * Unclean data
     * Missing papers from citation file - the given metadata file had all the papers in it but the citation file was missing some of the papers cause for us to make our algorithms that read the files have to be very timmid and over engineered.
+* Main Module incomplete
+    * We have been working on a solution on creating a backwards index but have not gotten the chance for fully implement it for production.
+The BST's work and are ready but more needs to be carved out so the main module works fluidly.

 ## Where are we left?
 What next?
 * We plan to finish this code.
 We plan to have a fully functioning bit of code.